erigontech/erigon/README.md

 - `zkevm.l1-highest-block-type` which defaults to retrieving the 'finalized' block, however there are cases where you may wish to pass 'safe' or 'latest'.

+### L1 Cache
+The node can cache the L1 requests/responses to speed up the sync and enable quicker responses to RPC requests requiring for example OldAccInputHash from the L1.
+This is enabled by default, but can be controlled via the following flags:

+- `zkevm.l1-cache-enabled` - defaults to true, set to false to disable the cache
+- `zkevm.l1-cache-port` - the port the cache server will run on, defaults to 6969

+To transplant the cache between datadirs, the `l1cache` dir can be copied.
+To use an upstream cdk-erigon node's L1 cache, the zkevm.l1-cache-enabled can be set to false, and the node provided the endpoint of the cache, instead of a regular L1 URL. e.g. `zkevm.l1-rpc-url=http://myerigonnode:6969?endpoint=http%3A%2F%2Fsepolia-rpc.com&chainid=2440`.
+NB: this node must be syncing the same network for any benefit!

 ## Sequencer (WIP)

 Enable Sequencer: `CDK_ERIGON_SEQUENCER=1 ./build/bin/cdk-erigon <flags>`